 - 3.2.3.
-Most notably the Council has had to address major cost increases and pressures as well as corporate priorities including: - a) Employee costs; - b) Demographic and cost pressures for Adult and Children Social Care; - c) The cost of prudential borrowing within the capital programme; - d) Shortfalls in income and grant income; - e) Inflation; - 3.2.4.
-The factors and risks taken into account in developing the proposed budget and recommendations on reserves are contained in each of the Executive Directors proposals surrounding their Service budget. - 3.2.5.
+Most notably the Council has had to address major cost increases and pressures as well as corporate priorities including: - Employee costs; a) - b) Demographic and cost pressures for Adult and Children Social - The cost of prudential borrowing within the capital programme: c) - d) Shortfalls in income and grant income; - e) Inflation: - 3.2.4.
+The factors and risks considered in developing the proposed budget and recommendations on reserves are contained in each of the Executive Directors proposals surrounding their Service budget. - 3.2.5.
 These assumptions will require the forecasts for future years to be reviewed early in each financial year leading to more detailed budgets during the autumn of each financial year.

-3.3.
-New Financial Sustainability Strategy
+Financial Sustainability Strategy 3.3.

 - 3.3.1.
-The Council has developed a new high level long term strategy that is designed to frame its financial future and intentions.
-This strategy will help set the context for the Medium Term Financial Strategy, guide the Council's approach to maximising resources, prioritising investment and the effective targeting of resources to deliver the ambitions and outcomes contained within the Southend 2050 programme and Roadmap phases. - 3.3.2.
-Its primary purpose is to outline the Council's approach, desire and commitment to achieving financial sustainability by embracing the area's economic potential, growing our local tax base and increase sustainable income capabilities.
+The Council has previously developed a high-level long-term strategy that is designed to frame its financial future and intentions.
+This strategy helps set the context for the Medium Term Financial Strategy, guide the Council's approach to maximising resources, prioritising investment and the effective targeting of resources to deliver the ambitions and outcomes contained within the Southend 2050 programme and roadmap phases. - 3.3.2.
+Its primary purpose is to outline the Council's approach, desire and commitment to achieving financial sustainability by embracing the area's economic potential, growing our local tax base and increase sustainable income capabilities. - 3.3.3.
+Given the unprecedented circumstances and challenges caused by COVID-19 in 2020/21 and the Government's decision to only issue a one-year financial settlement for 2021/22, the Council has committed to reviewing this strategy again in the Autumn of 2021, following what should be the announcement of a Comprehensive Three Year Spending Review for the Local Government Sector.